Blog Archives - Page 2 of 9 - Neos Networks

 MPLS (Multiprotocol Label Switching) is a routing technology that directs data packets from one node to another in a network.

-Unlike Metro Ethernet, MPLS operates between layer 2 (the data link layer) and layer 3 (the network layer) of the OSI Model, also known as layer 2.5.
+Unlike Metro Ethernet, MPLS operates between layer 2 (the data link layer) and layer 3 (the network layer) of the OSI model, also known as layer 2.5.
 It’s a technology that directs the data to the correct destination.

 What’s the difference between Metro Ethernet and MPLS?